Chapter 13 BWV 179 Siehe zu, dass deine Gottesfurcht nicht Heuchelei sei

-The interesting group of four rather more compact texts that Bach was given to set at this stage of the church year all tend to have depressing themes (Cs 136, 105, 46 and 179).This is equally true of C 199, the work that follows this cantata but as we shall see, with that work Bach breaks with the practice he had instituted and presents his first Leipzig solo cantata.
-C179 is very similar in structure to the three that preceded it, beginning as it does with a chorus, thence alternating arias and recitatives and finally the expected closing chorale.
-But Bach being Bach, could wrest enormous degrees of variety even from a relatively fixed format.
+The interesting group of four rather more compact texts that Bach was (presumably) given to set at this stage of the church year all tend to have depressing themes (Cs 136, 105, 46 and 179).This is equally true of C 199, the work that follows this cantata but as we shall see, with that work Bach breaks with the practices he had established and presents his first Leipzig solo cantata.
+C179 shares its structure with the three that preceded it, beginning as it does with a chorus, thence alternating recitatives and arias, closing with the expected chorale.
+But Bach being Bach, could wrest enormous degrees of variety even from such a relatively fixed format.

 The text of the chorus is short and direct----ensure that your fear of God is not rooted in hypocrisy and do not serve Him with a heart that is false.
 The key to Bach′s sophisticated structuring lies with the word----falschem.
 It is usually translated as ′false′ but it also has intimations of forging or counterfeiting; in other words producing a copy or fake of an original.
 It would seem that this inspired Bach to introduce the four voices not in the conventional fugal manner but with voices in mirror opposites of each other i.e. the bogus imitation, the copy which is not quite true to the originals.

-Similarly with the sopranos and the altos, the first announcing the theme ‘the right way up’, the response inverted.
+Similarly with the sopranos and the altos; the first announces the theme ′the right way up′, the response inverting it.
 And in case this particularly subtle interpretation of the text is missed, Bach drives the point home by setting the word----falschem----with an aggressively grinding chromatic sequence (bars 22-4).

 The average music lover may not wish to pursue a detailed analysis of this contrapuntal phenomenon but the keen student may continue by charting the entries from bar 44 (in the order A, T, S and B) and again from bar 57, noting when the original subject is inverted or not.